AveryLBG/AverySpringQuarter/AAI-Avery/Personalized-AAI-2.md

 One type of data that helps people

-Data like weather patterns than can be used to predict future weather.
+Data like weather patterns per area than can be used to predict future weather.

 One type of data that can harm people